Flint sit-down strike: Background

 GM employed 208,981 hourly workers before the Great Depression.
 These workers were paid around $1,195 annually.
-After the Great Depression jobs were increasing but GM had 30,000 fewer employees than before the Great Depression.
-The pay was increasing nationwide in 1936 but at GM the pay was stagnant.
+After the Great Depression jobs were increasing, but GM had 30,000 fewer employees than before the Great Depression.
+The pay was increasing nationwide in 1936, but at GM the pay was stagnant.
 Work Progress estimated for a four-person family $1,434.79 was needed.
-GM's records document that the annual average for full time workers was $1,200 to $1,300.
-Even with the declining pay rates, workers were required to work at a faster pace to make up for the loss from the Great Depression.
+GM's records document that the annual average for full-time workers was $1,200 to $1,300.
+Additionally, workers were required to work at a faster pace to make up for the loss from the Great Depression.

 The United Automobile Workers (UAW) labor union had only just been formed in 1935 and held its first convention in 1936.
 Shortly thereafter the union decided it could not survive by organizing campaigns at smaller plants as it had in the past.
-Instead they would organize automobile workers and go after the biggest and most powerful employer, General Motors Corporation.
-They would do this by focusing on their most valuable plants in Flint, Michigan.
+Instead it would organize automobile workers and go after the biggest and most powerful employer, General Motors Corporation.
+It would do this by focusing on GM's most valuable plants, which were in Flint, Michigan.
 As stated by Henry Kraus, a UAW organizer of the strike, "It was the heart-and-nerve center of the vast combine.
 Creators of fortunes, incomparable benefactor to the chosen few, prize milch-cow of America's most patrician family, the du Ponts, whose 10,000,000 shares of GM stock assured them a one-fourth cut of the corporation's unabating profits, whatever happened in this central city of the corporation, in this non-descript over-size village, reverberated throughout the financial capitalists of the nation".
-The importance of these plants to GM cannot be understated: the production plants in Flint were essential to the multiple lines of GM cars, and to the cars of GM's subsidiary companies like Chevrolet and Buick.
+The importance of these plants to GM cannot be overstated: the production plants in Flint were essential to the multiple lines of GM cars, and to the cars of GM's subsidiary companies like Chevrolet and Buick.
 As explained by Henry Kraus, "The great concentration of autoworkers in Flint was not at the body plants but at Chevrolet and Buick which employed 14,000 and 16,000 men respectively – the largest of all general Motors' 60-odd factories".
 Another Chevrolet factory, Plant No. 4, would be critical to the sit-down strike as it produced the engines for all Chevrolet cars sold at the time.
 These plants were vital to production and strikes would cripple GM production throughout the country.
-The UAW recently separated from the much larger union, The American Federation of Labor (AFL).
+The UAW had only recently separated from the much larger union, The American Federation of Labor (AFL).